apache/mesos/docs/app-framework-development-guide.md

 In this document we refer to Mesos applications as "frameworks".

 See one of the example framework schedulers in `MESOS_HOME/src/examples/` to get an idea of what a Mesos framework scheduler and executor in the language of your choice looks like.
+[RENDLER](https://github.com/mesosphere/RENDLER) provides example framework implementations in C++, Go, Haskell, Java, Python and Scala.

 ## Create your Framework Scheduler

 You can write a framework scheduler in C, C++, Java/Scala, or Python.
 Your framework scheduler should inherit from the `Scheduler` class (see API below).
-Your scheduler should create a SchedulerDriver (which will mediate communication between your scheduler and the Mesos master) and then call `SchedulerDriver.run()`
+Your scheduler should create a SchedulerDriver (which will mediate communication between your scheduler and the Mesos master) and then call `SchedulerDriver.run()`.

 ### Scheduler API